 - 3. Test for continuity at the terminals of the switch with the Safety Blade resting between the switch and the magnet.
 The switch should measure as OPEN. - 4.
 If the switch measures CLOSED make sure the blade is resting squarely between the switch and magnet.
-Otherwise the distance between the switch and magnet may need to be increased by 1/16".
-If no more adjustment can be made, flip the magnet 180 degrees to see if that will allow the switch to open during testing. - 5.
+Otherwise the distance between the switch and magnet may need to be increased by 1/16". - 5.
 When pressing the Safety Buttons, the switch should measure CLOSED.
 If the switch measures OPEN, the distance between the switch and magnet may need to be decreased by 1/16". - 6.
 If the switch will not change from OPEN to CLOSED when the Safety Blade is raised despite adjustment, replace the switch and the magnet.